 Kanopy provides access to numerous feature and documentary films in the following subject areas and studies: English, Comparative Literature, Communication & Culture, Gender, Environmental, LGBTQ, and Library Science.
 Collections include: Media Education Foundation, Criterion, Green Planet and more.
 Additional rental services are available to faculty and instructors for classroom use only.

-LBGT Studies in Video - LGBT Studies in Video is a cinematic survey of the lives of lesbian, gay, bisexual, and transgender people as well as the cultural and political evolution of the LGBT community.
+LBGT Studies in Video - is a cinematic survey of the lives of lesbian, gay, bisexual, and transgender people as well as the cultural and political evolution of the LGBT community.
 This first-of-its-kind collection features award-winning documentaries, interviews, archival footage, and select feature films exploring LGBT history, gay culture and subcultures, civil rights, marriage equality, LGBT families, AIDS, transgender issues, religious perspectives on homosexuality, global comparative experiences, and other topics.

 Media Education Foundation - The films in the Media Education Foundation (MEF) collection encourage critical thinking about the social, political, and cultural impact of American mass media.
 With a special focus on representations of gender and race, and the affect these representations have on identity and culture, MEF films are especially well-suited for use in Women's Studies, Sociology, Race Studies, Communication, Anthropology, Education, and Psychology courses.